ngjunsiang/laymansguide-src/season6/issue072/issue072.md

 **Next issue:** [LMG S6] Issue 73: The Heart of Darkness (Header Bidding)

-What we have come to known as “targeted advertisements” are known in the advertising industry by other terms, depending on the mode of operation: sponsored search auction, real-time bidding, etc. Generally, they are known as **header bidding**, because the code tag that triggers it is embedded in the header section of a webpage.
+What we have come to know as “targeted advertisements” are known in the advertising industry by other terms, depending on the mode of operation: sponsored search auction, real-time bidding, etc. Generally, they are known as **header bidding**, because the code tag that triggers it is embedded in the header section of a webpage.

 An entire cascade of bidding operations, reminiscent of eBay bidding but entirely automated, is completed in mere milliseconds; the smorgasbord of ads vying for your attention are shaken out, winners emerge, and are served into your browser view while you wait for the page to load.